codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 configuration, our tools provide built-in support for this operation.
 In our system, software components are merely responsible for declaring the names, types, and default values of their configurable properties.
-The actual assignment of these properties is handled by the run-time environment or application executive.
+The actual **assignment of these properties is handled by the run-time environment or application executive**.
 This approach allows all of the software components in an application to be configured in a uniform way, and the configuration code can be leveraged across many applications.